erik-sv/encypher-ai/docs/package/integration/litellm.md

 If metadata extraction fails:

-1. Ensure the text hasn't been modified after embedding
+1. Ensure the text hasn't been modified after embedding.
-2. Check if the text has enough suitable targets for embedding
+2. Check if the text has enough suitable targets for embedding.
-3. Verify you're using the same secret key for embedding and extraction
+3. Verify you're using the same secret key for embedding and extraction.

 ## Related Documentation